jrpool/rallytree/README.md

 # Version notes

+Version 1.7.3 extends the scope of the project-change operation, making it set the projects of test cases in addition to user stories.

 Version 1.7.2 adds the option to specify a project to which created test cases will belong and refactors some code for parsimony.

 Version 1.7.1 corrects the obsolete destination of the “Use RallyTree again” link at the end of each report.